-Clo othing and Personnel Protective Equipment (PPE) Wear sturdy shoes, long sleeves, and long pants.
+CIC othing and Personnel Protective Equipment (PPE) Wear sturdy shoes, long sleeves, and long pants.
 Appropriate level of PPE will be worn; such as hard hat, leather gloves, safety glasses or goggles and watertight boots.
 Wear an N-95 (or higher) dust respirator if mold is present due to water damage.
 Wear rubber boots, rubber gloves and gobbles during cleanup or an area affected by the backflow of sewage.
 If debris is present and there is the risk of injury to the feet in the case of cleanup work, then shoes and boots with steel toe protection are required.
 Have insect repellants available.
 Use as appropriate.
 When using bleach or other cleaners, follow the instructions on the package.
 Wear eye, hand and face protection as appropriate and have plenty of clean water available for eyewash and other first aid treatments.
 Use portable flashlights for illumination.
 Have a spare light source on hand.
 Wear reflective vests.
-Properly wash and disinfect PPE after use as per manufacturer's specifications.
-Re entering Buildings or Areas Conduct a preliminary inspection to verify stability before entering a flooded or formerly flooded building.
+Properly wash and disinfect PPE after use as per manufacturer's specifications. entering Buildings or Areas Conduct a preliminary inspection to verify stability before entering a flooded or formerly flooded building.
 Conduct a preliminary inspection to verify stability before operating vehicles over roadways or surfaces in a flooded or formerly flooded area.
-3 , 3 structure may fall or if the scent of gas is detected or a gas leak is suspected.
+Work in buildings during daylight hours, if the electricity is off and there are no lights.
+Leave the building immediately if shifting or unusual noises are heard that signal that the structure may fall or if the scent of gas is detected or a gas leak is suspected.
 If gas is detected, evacuate the building and contact the Police Department at 911.
 Tell your supervisor.
 Do not turn on lights, light matches, smoke or do anything that could cause a spark.
 Do not return to the building until told that it is safe to do so.
 Report any obvious hazards such as downed power lines, frayed electrical wires, gas leaks or spilled chemicals.
 Report un-caged pets or animals including snakes/reptiles.
 Do not touch or attempt to catch or secure.
 Ele ectrical Hazards Do not touch downed power lines or any object or water that is in contact with such lines.
 Treat all power lines as energized until electricians determine that lines have been de-energized.